OhGreat/tell_the_time_with_pytorch/README.md

 ## Usage

-Two main python scripts are available in the main directory. `train.py` used for training and `evaluate.py` used to evaluate your trained model weights.
-Example shell scripts are also available .
+Two main python scripts are available in the main directory. `train.py` is used for training and `evaluate.py` which is used to evaluate your trained model weights.
+Example shell scripts are also available in the `example_scripts` directory.

 The script `train.py` accepts the following arguments:
 - `-mode` : defines the problem resolution method.
-Can be set to *periodic_labels* to use the label tranformation approach, or to *cse_loss* to use the custom common sense error loss.
+Can be set to *'periodic_labels'* to use the label tranformation approach, or to *'cse_loss'* to use the custom common sense error loss.
 - `-data_splits` : defines the split sizes for train, test and evaluation set.
 - `-bs` : defines the batch size.
-- `-lr`: defines the learning rate of the optimizer.
+- `-lr`: defines the learning rate of the optimizer used for training.
 - `-epochs` : defines the maximum number of epochs to train the model.
 - `-patience` : defines the number of iterations to wait before stopping the training process, if no new best weights are found.
 - `-weights_name` : defines the name of the saved weights.